Foundations · Day 1

 | Tokens | Building blocks of language inside models |

-| Who drives the soul? | You, the prompt designer |
+| Who is the driver? | You, the prompt designer |